Why Epcot in Disney World Is a Hidden Gem Beneath a Large Glowing Sphere

 Frozen Ever After

 Frozen Ever After is a popular dark boat ride with the characters of the movie Frozen.
 It sees long lines most of the day.
-This ride does have a lightning lane and does require the purchase of Genie+ if you would like to skip the wait.
-If this ride is a must do, I recommend hoping in line first thing in the morning before the crowds arrive.
-If you are a resort guest, you can get into the parks a half hour before the general public.
+If this ride is a “must do”, get in line first thing in the morning.
+This is the best time, before the crowds arrive.
+Disney resort guests can enter the parks 30 minutes prior to park opening.
+Take advantage of “Early Park Entry” and ride Frozen Ever After before the crowds arrive!

 Epcot Attractions that Warm Your Heart